 Another source of information is a News Release from DHS and ODE.

-**Note: Families on the free or reduced-price meal services must renew their application every year, before the end of September, to prevent a disruption of service.
+**Note: Families on the free or reduced-price meal services must renew their application every year, before October 2019, to prevent a disruption of service.

 Easier, faster and more confidential than paper.

-If you provide an email address the application status will be emailed to you.
+Please provide an email address, the application status will be emailed to you.
 If you do not have an email address then we will mail a letter regarding your application status.